 A student may be placed on behavioral or poor conduct probation at any time due to violations as listed in the Student Handbook and Student Covenant.
-Parents/guardians will be asked to attend a conference when misbehavior becomes an issue.
-Probation will be established if behavior results in administrative action, an uncooperative attitude persists, or little improvement in behavior is evident.
 A Behavior Contract will be implemented.
 Failure to meet the conditions of the Behavioral Contract will result in a review by the Student Review Board.